nexxes/php-commonmark/README.md

-StandardMarkdown
+CommonMark
 ================

-PHP parser for Standard Markdown
+PHP parser for Common Mark

+See <http://commonmark.com> for more information about the spec.